-Liabilities arising from wages and salaries, annual leave and accumulating sick leave, which will be settled within 12 months of reporting date, have been measured at the amounts expected to be paid when the liability is settled, plus related on-costs in respect of employees' services up to the reporting date.
+Liabilities arising from Remuneration and leave entitlements, which will be settled within 12 months of reporting date, have been measured at the amounts expected to be paid when the liability is settled, plus related on-costs in respect of employees' services up to the reporting date.
 Other employee benefits payable later than one year have been measured at the present value of the estimated future cash outflows to be made for those benefits ii.
 Long service leave

 The liability for long service leave is recognised in the provision for employee benefits and measured as the present value of expected future payments to be made in respect of services provided by employees up to the reporting date.
 Consideration is given to expected future wage and salary levels, experience of employee departures, and periods of service.
-Expected future payments are discounted using market yields at 31 October 2022 on high quality corporate bonds with terms to maturity and currencies that match, as closely as possible, the estimated future cash outflows.
+Expected future payments are discounted using market yields at 31 October 2023 on high quality corporate bonds with terms to maturity and currencies that match, as closely as possible, the estimated future cash outflows.